josh-ua/contestor/README.md

 * implement a "delete all DM's" script (or ones that have been marked as read)
 * some type of stats tracked
 * make contestor more customizable with a more advanced config.py
+* improve checkForFollow function (need punctuation from handles to be stripped)

 ###stats: